murarisumit/bookmarks/README.md

 Below are my personal favorites list of few videos which I like and have learnt the most from.

-> I have kept links are shown of original author post but href goes to https://archive.org/ pages
+> Here links are shown of original author post but href goes to https://archive.org/ pages.

 ### Scalability:
 * [https://github.com/binhnguyennus/awesome-scalability](https://github.com/binhnguyennus/awesome-scalability#scalability)